-Today, more and more IT companies are recognizing the importance of the "API-first" approach, which is the paradigm of developing software with a heavy focus on APIs.
+Today, more and more IT companies accept the importance of the "API-first" approach, i.e., the paradigm of developing software with a heavy focus on developing APIs.

-However, we must differentiate between the product concept of the API-first approach and the technical one.
+However, we must differentiate the product concept of the API-first approach from a technical one.